Earlier this week at the White House, first lady Michelle Obama honored military families and reflected on their sacrifice.

 Perhaps most important, Joining Forces has focused on unemployment.

-According to the latest jobs report, since last month, veteran unemployment dropped 0.4 percent for veterans of all generations, and a full 1 percent for those who have separated from the military since 9/11.
+According to the latest jobs report, veteran unemployment dropped 0.4 percent for veterans of all generations from this time last year, and a full 1 percent for those who have separated from the military since 9/11.
 Yet, according to a recent Stars and Stripes article, the unemployment rate among military spouses currently sits at 26 percent.

 More than 1,500 private sector companies have risen to the challenge and already hired more than 20,000 veterans and spouses in the past four months, according to a Joining Forces spokesperson.
 The White House is also working with the American Logistics Association, the International Franchise Association, the Defense Department’s Military Spouse Employment Partnership, and has put up the “Veterans Job Bank” website.

 Michelle Obama acknowledged that the holidays ahead would be tough for some families.

 “You truly represent what is best about America,” the first lady told the families at the White House on Wednesday.

 “I want to thank all of the Gold Star families for your enduring strength and commitment to this country.
 And I want to thank all of the troops, all of our veterans, all of our military families, whose service and sacrifice inspires us all,” she said.

 “So thank you.
 Thank you.
 Thank you.
 We can’t say it enough.
 Thank you.
 I know for some of you, this holiday season will be tough.
 But hopefully, it’s times like this that make you know that you live in a grateful nation, and that we are just so inspired by your sacrifice.
 And hopefully, this is a memory that will stay with you every holiday season.”